jstoppa/jstoppa.com/content/posts/how-to-run-openclaw-securely-in-docker-with-persistent-storage/post.md

 The Docker setup makes this simple.
 Everything lives in the data/ directory.
 Move that folder and you move the agent.

-## Why security cannot be an afterthought
+## The security warnings

 Before diving into the setup, it's worth understanding the risks.
 This isn't theoretical - OpenClaw has had real security incidents.

 In early 2026, researchers found [over 30,000 exposed OpenClaw instances](https://hunt.io/blog/cve-2026-25253-openclaw-ai-agent-exposure) accessible over the internet.
 A critical vulnerability ([CVE-2026-25253](https://ccb.belgium.be/advisories/warning-critical-vulnerability-openclaw-allows-1-click-remote-code-execution-when)) allowed attackers to steal authentication tokens and gain full gateway access.
 The [Moltbook breach](https://adversa.ai/blog/openclaw-security-101-vulnerabilities-hardening-2026/) exposed 1.5 million API tokens.

 OpenClaw can read files, execute actions, receive messages from external channels and store conversation history.
-A misconfigured instance could allow unauthorised users to interact with your AI, prompt injection attacks, exposure of API keys, or access to your local network.
+A misconfigured instance could allow unauthorised users to interact with your AI, prompt injection attacks, exposure of API keys or access to your local network.

-The lesson here is clear: treat OpenClaw like a script runner with memory, not a harmless chat app.
+Treat OpenClaw like a script runner with memory, not a harmless chat app.

 ## The Setup